bobg/chit/Readme.md

     same order, as the values being queried.
 The values produced by the iterator will be instances of that struct type, with fields populated by the queried values.

+func SkipN[T any](ctx context.Context, inp *Iter[T], n int) *Iter[T]
+    SkipN produces an iterator containing all but the first n elements of the input.
+If the input contains n or fewer elements, the output iterator will be empty.

+func SkipUntil[T any](ctx context.Context, inp *Iter[T], f func(T) (bool, error)) *Iter[T]
+    SkipUntil skips the inital elements of the input until calling the given predicate on an element returns true; then it copies that and the remaining elements to the output.
+The predicate is not called again after the first time it returns true.

 func Zip[T, U any](ctx context.Context, t *Iter[T], u *Iter[U]) *Iter[Pair[T, U]]
     Zip takes two iterators and produces a new iterator containing pairs of